Educating the public about these fascinating birds is one of our core beliefs

 The long-term solution to preventing many raptor injuries is through education.
 Volunteers take birds to schools, Scout meetings, park programs, civic groups, public television specials, and nature exhibits.
 Depending on the group's age and time constraints, we bring 2-5 raptors.
 100% of the fee goes to the care, feeding and rehabilitation of the birds treated at our Center.

-Upcoming Public Talks
+Upcoming Public Talks and Events

 Please join us at one of our public events.
 Click on the link or contact the location for up-to-date information.